Expanding Minimally Invasive Gynecologic Surgery Services

 The Department of Obstetrics and Gynecology at NewYork-Presbyterian/Weill Cornell Medical Center has welcomed Ja Hyun Shin, MD, as Director of Minimally Invasive Gynecologic Surgery.
 Dr. Shin, an expert in advanced laparoscopic and robotic procedures, is dedicated to providing women with the least invasive but most effective treatment options, including both surgical and non-surgical approaches.

 In her new role, Dr. Shin is building upon the expertise already available in the Division of Minimally Invasive Gynecologic Surgery at Weill Cornell, which now has a team of five gynecologic surgeons.
 “I am thrilled to join a world-class surgical team and be a part of this extraordinary OB/GYN department.”
-With the support of Laura Riley, MD, Obstetrician and Gynecologist-in-Chief at NewYork-Presbyterian/Weill Cornell and Chair of the Department of Obstetrics and Gynecology at Weill Cornell Medicine, Kevin Holcomb, MD, Vice Chair of Gynecology, the Division of Minimally Invasive Gynecologic Surgery has established several multidisciplinary treatment programs to advance gynecologic care and surgical options for women.
+With the support of Laura Riley, MD, Obstetrician and Gynecologist-in-Chief at NewYork-Presbyterian/Weill Cornell and Chair of the Department of Obstetrics and Gynecology at Weill Cornell Medicine, and Kevin Holcomb, MD, Vice Chair of Gynecology, Weill Cornell Medicine, the Division of Minimally Invasive Gynecologic Surgery has established several multidisciplinary treatment programs to advance gynecologic care and surgical options for women.

 “The benefits of minimally invasive surgeries are well known, including decreased postoperative pain and recovery time, so that women can get back to their normal routine quickly and in the most comfortable way possible,” continues Dr. Shin.
 “We also discuss nonsurgical options as well, depending on what would lead to the best outcome for the patient.
 It’s important that as surgeons, we not only offer our surgical expertise, but also provide comprehensive information on current medical and procedural treatments so that patients can be fully empowered to make the right decision along with their doctors.”